TomPace101/nanopore_diffusion/notes.md

 This is what I should be doing.

 Everything in folderstructure should become a Path (or the subclass).
+If it's going to be the subclass, then that can't be defined in `common`, because `common` has to import folderstructure.

-Towards that end, maybe the input files should be more consistent.
+Towards that end (initialization), maybe the input files should be more consistent.
 Sometimes they give stem names only, and sometimes they give filenames.
 For paramgen, you even need to specify the folder (since it doesn't know what type of parameter set you want to make otherwise).
 A good compromise would be that the extension should always be included.
 That is, it's always a path relative to the respective location given by folderstructure.
 In many cases, that means all it is is a filename.
 But in the case of paramgen, it needs more than that.
-Alternatively, you could add a folder field to paramgen input files, but that seems unnecessary
+Alternatively, you could add a folder field to paramgen input files, but that seems unnecessary.
+Another challenge is that there are things like meshnames which do get extensions added sometimes, but not always.
+So maybe we just do what we're already doing, but with Path instead of with just strings.

 Then, at object initialization, those filename parameters are converted to Paths, by appending the folder specified in `_folders`.
+But sometimes you need to add an extension as well.
 (This could even become an optional step in ParameterSet init: skip it for empty or nonexistent entries.)
-Instead of calling a function to get the full path, you use the appropriate attribute of the Path object.
+Instead of calling a function to get the full path, you use the appropriate attribute of the Path object or its subclass.

 The catch is that sometimes you really do want a string, and you have to remember to cast it.